 I didn’t want to leave.
 I wanted to stay, sit on the forest floor, and see if I could be adopted.
 But our boat was waiting for us, and we had to leave her…hopefully she would be caring for her ‘family’ for another 1,000 years.

-If you are a tree lover like me, then check out this post about tree bathing and
+If you are a tree lover like me, then check out this post about Tree Travel and Forest Bathing.
+Plus check out these great books about the power of nature below!

 A Welcoming Spirit – First Nations are The Heart